rafabene/rafabene.github.io/about/index.md

 ### The early days

 My contact with technology begun in 1988/1989 when I did my first IPD(Data Processing Introduction) and MS-DOS training.
-On that days, computers were like from another planet.
+On those days, computers were like from another planet.
 They were very expensive.
 Each computer had a price of a popular car.
-I also made DBASE3 and Lotus 123 courses that year.
-So in 1994 my father and mother gave me an unforgettable birthday gift.
-It was a 486 Cytrix dx2 66Mhz with 8MB of ram and 100MB Hard Disk .
+I also made DBASE3 and Lotus 123 trainings that year.
+So in 1994 my father and mother gave me an unforgettable birthday gift: It was a 486 Cytrix dx2 66Mhz with 8MB of ram and 100MB Hard Disk .

 ### The Linux days